DEI stands for diversity, equity and inclusion.

-This introductory session focussed on understanding the definitions of Diversity, Equity and Inclusion and discussing why this work was important for Foundations.
+These resources focussed on understanding the definitions of Diversity, Equity and Inclusion and discussing why this work was important for Foundations.

-Unpicking the terms Equity/Equality/Inequality and understanding the picture of inequality in the UK with Fahmida Rahman from the Resolution Foundation.
+Unpicking the terms Equity/Equality/Inequality and Understanding the picture of inequality in the UK with Fahmida Rahman from the Resolution Foundation.

 Understanding the impact of Covid 19 on marginalised groups.
 Analysing the latest research into the disproportional impact on specific communities and discussing how foundations can provide an appropriate response